 formerly they kept tiny statues or paintings of saints or the Madonna

-- You don't really have a need for Work and Witness crews, do
+- You don't really have a need for Nazarene Mission Teams crews,

 - Yes, we could certainly use some.
 We have building

-renovation, remodeling, and reconstruction projects which could be done by Work and Witness
+renovation, remodeling, and reconstruction projects that could be done by Nazarene Missions

 for anybody who can get a team together and come.
-The church or district sending the Work and
+The church or district sending the Nazarene

-- If we came on a Work andWitness project, where would we sleep?
+- If we came on a Nazarene Mission Team project, where would we sleep?

 - I'm single and teaching school.
-So I have quite a bit of free time in the summers.
+So I have quite a bit of free time in the summer.
 Could you

 use a person like me?